ybur-yug/numbers-in-js-were-confusing-me/README.md

 The === operator (and the == operator as well) treats the number values -0 and +0 as equal and treats Number.NaN as not equal to NaN.
 ```

-So this got me thinking even further.
-I wanted to start off understanding why `Object.is` behaves differently, but I began to think of something else.
 JavaScript has 6 types of primitives: `Boolean`, `String`, `Null`, `Undefined`, `Symbol` and `Number`.
 A primitive isn't an `Object`, is it?
-I took a look at the official specification:
+Lets take a look at the official specification:

 ```text
 4.3.2 primitive value